Max Wertheimer: Productive thinking

 As a Gestalt theorist, Max Wertheimer was interested in perception, but additionally interested in thought.
 These ideas formed the basis of his posthumously published book, Productive Thinking (1945).
 Wertheimer was interested in making a distinction between reproductive thinking and productive thinking.
 Reproductive thinking is associated with repetition, conditioning, habits or familiar intellectual territory.
 Productive thinking is the product of new ideas and breakthroughs.
 Productive thinking is insight-based reasoning.
 Wertheimer argued that only insightful reasoning could bring true understanding of conceptual problems and relationships.
 Wertheimer encouraged training in traditional logic.
 He believed traditional logic stimulated thinking.
 However, he believed that logic alone did not give rise to productive thinking.
-He believed creativity was also crucial to engage in positive thinking.
+He believed creativity was also crucial to engage in productive thinking.
 In Productive Thinking, similar to his lectures, Wertheimer used concrete examples to illustrate his principles.
 Wertheimer used these illustrations to demonstrate the transition from S1, a state where nothing really seems to make sense, to S2, where everything seems clear and the concept grasped.
 He points out in "Productive Thinking" that solving a problem by blind obedience to rules prevents real understanding of the problems.
 He believes that this blind obedience forestalls a person from uncovering the solution.
 Max Wertheimer's ideas of productive thinking are of continuing relevance in modern ideas of schemas, plans, and knowledge structures today.

 Gestalt theory

 Wertheimer developed his Gestalt theory in 1910 while he was on board a train from Vienna for a vacation in Germany's Rhineland.
 Gestalt, in the closest English definition of the term, is translated potentially as configuration, form, holistic, structure, and pattern.
 According to Gestalt psychology, perception is a whole.
 In this sense, perception can shape vision and the other senses.
-In addition, the theory also maintained that the whole is not only greater than its components but also different from those components.
+In addition, the theory also maintained that the whole is not only greater than its components but also different from those components, an idea first developed by Aristotle.
 By 1920, Wertheimer added the position that the properties of any parts are governed by the structural laws of the whole.
 Later efforts to discover such laws had limited success.
 Wertheimer's work on gestalt psychology with his colleagues at The New School was seen as an opposition and alternative to the behavioral approach to psychology.

 Wertheimer started the cognitive school of psychology.
 His ideas also challenged structuralism and atomism, in that he and other gestalt psychologists were more concerned about the whole rather than small structures or fragments of an object.